 When disaster strikes, people respond.
 Money, aid and in-kind donations come pouring in to help the victims.

 In that sense, 2017 was no different from any other year.
-What set it apart was the number and magnitude of the disasters—earthquakes, floods, hurricanes, a mass shooting, wildfires and more.
+What set it apart was the number and magnitude of the disasters—earthquakes, floods, hurricanes, wildfires and more.
 As these disasters unfolded in rapid succession, some interesting trends in giving emerged.
 Giving USA outlines these broad trends in its Giving 2018 Annual Report.

 Hurricane Harvey Profile